CliMA/Oceananigans.jl/docs/src/fields.md

 heatmap(view(c, :, :, 1))
 ```

-For `Field`s on three-dimensional grids, `set!` functions must have arguments `x, y, z` for `RectilinearGrid`, or `λ, φ, z` for `LatitudeLongitudeGrid` and `OrthogonalSphericalShellGrid`.
+For `Field`s on three-dimensional grids, `set!` functions must have arguments `x, y, z` for
+`RectilinearGrid`, or `λ, φ, z` for `LatitudeLongitudeGrid` and `OrthogonalSphericalShellGrid`.
-But for `Field`s on one- and two-dimensional grids, only the non-`Flat` directions are included.
+But for `Field`s on one- and two-dimensional grids, only the arguments that correspond to the
+non-`Flat` directions must be included.
 For example, to `set!` on a one-dimensional grid we write

 ```jldoctest fields
 # Make a field on a one-dimensional grid